makrai/notes/jurafsky19-slp2-ch15-unification.md

   * proliferation of primitive grammatical categories such as Non3sgVPto,
   * explosion in the number of grammar rules and ... loss of generality
 * other advantages [of constraints-based formalisms] that will not be covered
-  * model more complex phenomena than context-free grammars, and the ability
+  * model more complex phenomena than context-free grammars
   * compute semantics for syntactic representations
 * e.g. grammatical number
   * property called NUMBER that can have the value singular or plural